 There is an App for everything, and just about everyone is using them.
-There were 204 Billion, yes BILLION, app downloads worldwide in 2019.
-This is a 45 percent increase since 2016.
+There were 204 Billion, yes BILLION, app downloads worldwide in 2019, a 45% increase since 2016.
 Whether it is a dating app like Bumble, a fitness app like Wakeout, Apple iPhone’s app of the year, or an app you never knew you needed—like RunPee, which tells you the best time to go run to pee during a movie—chances are you’ve downloaded an app recently.
-Businesses capitalize on this trend by developing their own Apps/SaaS products to serve hundreds and thousands or even millions of customers or for much smaller niche groups of users.

 Here at Allata, we don’t subscribe to a one size fits all approach when it comes to App/SaaS development.
 Over the years, we have partnered with our trusted clients on hundreds of commercial software platforms from ideation to launch and beyond.
 The platforms we have helped build serve audiences ranging from small, targeted groups of business users to hundreds of thousands of marketable customers.
 We’ve seen it all, and we’ve learned that it’s imperative to spend time understanding your goals and where you are in your development journey.

 Here are five tips that will make or break your App or SaaS product:

 Building and maintaining software is not for the faint of heart.
 It takes time, people, and money.
 Before you start building any new software product or platform, ask yourself and your team why you’re creating the product.
 Gaining a competitive advantage or creating a new revenue stream are the only two reasons to build a new app/SaaS product.
 If the proposed app or platform does neither of those, see if you can buy or license pre-existing software.
 Don’t waste time and energy building things when you can buy ERP and CRM packages straight off the shelf.